rebcabin/masr/specs.md

 * is more explicit than ASDL.
-For example, in MASR, we can say that an argument list may have no more than a certain `MAX-NUMBER-OF-CALL-ARGS`.
+For example, in MASR, we can say that an argument list may have no more than a certain number of arguments.

-* has fewer overloaded specs, e.g. `symbol` are separate from `symbol_table`, `symbol-ref`
+* has finer-grained, less overloaded specs, e.g.

-* exposes secret semantics lifted from the current
+  `symbol` is separate from `symbol_table`, `symbol-ref`

-  C++ implementation into the specification level
+* exposes secret semantics currently expressed only in the current C++ implementation, lifting them into the specification level

 Until MASR is integrated, it will have a legacy